Magma-Foundation/Magma/docs/architecture.md

 - reflection or dynamic class loading
 - multi-threading and synchronization primitives
-- Java modules or annotations other than `@Override`
+- Java modules or annotations other than `@Override`.
+A special `@Actual` annotation marks platform specific code that is omitted from the TypeScript build.
 - advanced I/O or networking APIs